LJW-C/HF-datasets/README.md

 # HF Digital-Mode IQ Dataset

-This repository contains code and documentation for generating a Panoradio-like HF digital-mode IQ dataset from Fldigi WAV recordings.
+This repository contains code and documentation for generating HF digital-mode IQ dataset from Fldigi WAV recordings.

 The pipeline records standard digital-mode audio signals with Fldigi, converts the real-valued WAV recordings to complex baseband IQ, applies a Watterson-style